hpssjellis/gitpod-portenta-websocket/README.md

 4. click on PORTS in the middle of the screen and load the browser "globe"

 5. Use this link to load a static webpage to communicate with the server, just put the server URL into this page.
+Might take 12 seconds to send the keep alive "C"

 https://hpssjellis.github.io/gitpod-portenta-websocket/public/static-html02.html